toshiakit/MatGPT/README.md

 The app and class simply serve as an interface to the ChatGPT API.
 You should be familiar with the limitations and risks associated with using this technology as well as with [OpenAI terms and policies](https://openai.com/policies).
 You are responsible for any fees OpenAI may charge for the use of their API.

+## What's New

+* adds support for GPT-4 models [available to all API users who have a history of successful payments](https://openai.com/blog/gpt-4-api-general-availability)
+* adds Connection Timeout settings.
+You can add proxy via [Web Preferences](https://www.mathworks.com/help/matlab/ref/preferences.html) in MATLAB.
+* adds support for stop sequences (max 4).
+* improves the description of the API error messages

 ## Requirements

 * **MathWorks Products (https://www.mathworks.com)**:  To use MatGPT, you need to have MATLAB R2021a or later installed on your computer.